 Empowering Trauma-Informed Families, Schools & Community

-Responsible for much of the behind-the-scenes administration of ATN, Lorraine is an experienced administrator, bookkeeper and business manager.
+Responsible for much of the behind-the-scenes administration of ATN, Lorraine is an experienced business owner, corporate trainer and financial manager.

 Meet ATN’s Advisory Council